apache/cloudstack-documentation/source/adminguide/accounts.rst

    :align: center
    :alt: Configure 2FA action button

-In the 2FA setup form, user needs to select one of the providers.
-CloudStack currently supports google authenticator along with other TOTP authenticators and staticpin as the 2FA providers.
+In the 2FA setup form, the user needs to select one of the providers.
+CloudStack currently supports Google Authenticator or other TOTP Authenticators and static PIN as the 2FA providers.

-When the google or other TOTP 2FA provider is selected, user must setup the account in google or other TOTP authenticator application in their device by either scanning the QR code or using the setup key provided by CloudStack.
-Once the account is setup in the authenticator application, user must verify 2FA with Cloudstack using the 2FA code in the authenticator application.
-Every time user has to use the same account in the authenticator application during login into CloudStack.
+When the Google Authenticator or other TOTP 2FA provider is selected, the user must setup the account in the respective application in their device by either scanning the QR code or using the setup key provided by CloudStack.
+Once the account is setup in the authenticator application, the user must verify 2FA with Cloudstack using the 2FA code in the authenticator application.
+Every time the user has to use the same account in the authenticator application during login into CloudStack.

 .. image:: /_static/images/configure-google-2fa-form.png
    :width: 400px
    :align: center
    :alt: Configure google 2FA form

-When the staticpin 2FA provider is selected, user must use the static pin as the 2FA code to verify 2FA with CloudStack.
-Every time user has to use this static pin as 2FA code during login into CloudStack.
+When the static PIN 2FA provider is selected, the user must use the static PIN as the code to verify 2FA with CloudStack.
+The user must input this static PIN as a 2FA code every time they need to login.

 .. image:: /_static/images/configure-staticpin-2fa-form.png
    :width: 400px